 Machin, T., Machin, T., Jeffries, C. & Hoare, N. (Eds.)
 (2022), The Australian handbook for careers in psychological science.
 University of Southern Queensland. https://usq.pressbooks.pub/psychologycareers/

-Hulme, J., & Cranney, J. (in press).
+Hulme, J., & Cranney, J. (2022).
 Psychological literacy and learning for life.
 To appear in J. Zumbach, D. Bernstein, S. Narciss, & P. Marsico (Eds.).
 International handbook of psychology learning and teaching.
 New York: Springer.
 [Contact Julie Hulme for preprint.]

 Sokolová, L., Jursová Zacharová, Z., & Lemešová, M. (2017).
 Developing psychological literacy in the pre-gradual teacher training.
 Poster at ICPS 2017, Vienna, 23.-25.3.2017. https://osf.io/p7r3n/wiki/home/